 In 1294, Madog ap Llywelyn rebelled against English rule.
 In Glamorgan, Morgan ap Maredudd, who was disinherited by Gilbert de Clare in 1270, led the local insurgency fight, counting on regaining his lands.
-Morgan attacked Caerphilly, burning half the city, but could not get the castle.
+Morgan attacked castle Morlais and next the Caerphilly, burning half the town, but could not get the castle.
 In 1295, Edward I conducted a pacification campaign in North Wales, and de Clare attacked Morgan’s forces at Glamorgan, regaining lost terrain and defeating the enemy.
-De Clare died at the end of 1295, leaving the Caerphilly castle with a small town in good condition.
+Gilbert de Clare died at the end of 1295, leaving Caerphilly Castle along with the small town in good condition to his wife Joan de Clare and their underage son.

-Gilbert’s son, also known as Gilbert de Clare, inherited the castle, but died fighting in the Battle of Bannockburn in 1314, when he was still young.
+Gilbert’s son, also known as Gilbert de Clare, inherited the castle after the mother’s death in 1307, but died fighting in the Battle of Bannockburn in 1314, when he was still young.
 Care for family grounds was taken over by the English Crown, but before the decisions on the inheritance were made, another revolt in Glamorgan broke out.
 Due to the actions of the royal administrators, in 1316, Llywelyn Bren, son of Gruffud ap Rhys.
 His troops in the strength of as many as 10,000 men besieged Caerphilly, capturing of the castle keeper William de Berkerolles, who was just outside the fortifications.
 Despite this, the stronghold withstood the attack, but the town and nearby mills were destroyed, and the rebellion spread.
 The royal army had just been sent, defeated Bren at the Battle of Caerphilly Mountain, and eliminated the Welsh siege of the castle.
 The only damages to the castle was suffered by the south gate and its drawbridge.